-North Korea is using its Berlin embassy to acquire nuclear tech, intel chief says
+N. Korea 'using Berlin embassy to acquire nuclear tech'

 "If we find such things, we stop it, but we cannot guarantee that this can be prevented in all cases," he said in a press release from the public broadcaster ahead of a documentary about North Korea's missile program to be aired Monday.

-Maassen said authorities believe parts for North Korea's weapons program were "acquired through shadow buyers or shadow markets abroad, which they then bought in Germany,"
+Maassen said authorities believe parts for North Korea's weapons program were "acquired through shadow buyers or shadow markets abroad, which they then bought in Germany."

 Many of the purchases were so-called dual-use goods that could be used for both civil and military purposes, he said.